Lolworth: Church

 There has been a church on the site since at least the 13th century, but the present church probably dates from just prior to its rededication in 1406, with the tower added later.
 This leads to the theory that the great fire of 1393 destroyed the existing church, as little that pre-dates the fire survives.
 Dedicated to All Saints, the building comprises a chancel, a nave with south porch, and a three-storey west tower.

 Village life

 The village is too small to warrant amenities other than its church.
 In 1960, a local resident, T. B. Robinson, bought the former school from the county council and gave it for use as a village hall, which was then named after him.
 Lolworth has no public house, but did have one alehouse, The Three Horseshoes, between the 1760s and 1798.
 It also had a small post office run from the front of a resident's house, but this closed in the early 21st century.

 Lolworth borders Bar Hill to the south, which is accessible by a path through the field.
 To the north lies Swavesey, where most of the children go to their secondary school.
 Boxworth is to the west of the village and Childerley to the south.

+Transport

+The village was previously only accessible via the A14 between Cambridge towards Huntingdon.
+However since the upgrade works to the A14 the village has become accessible from the single-carriageway A1307.

+In popular culture

+Lolworth's church features in the 1990 short story "The Fenstanton Witch" by M. R. James.